|

 The set of syntactically correct

-aggregations of elements of base elements can be defined either by listing or
+aggregations of elements of base elements can be defined either by

 by some implicit set of rules.